-i.
+h.
 Engagement with employees (including disabled persons)

-The MAT has a Single Equality Scheme which underpins its policies and informs its employee communications.
-The recruitment and retention of employees is undertaken with diversity and equality of opportunity for disabled persons in mind and the MAT observe and implement the principles of equal opportunities in employment and adhere to all relevant legislation and Local Authority guidelines.
+The Trust publishes its Equality Information Objectives and these underpin its policies and inform all employee communications.
+The recruitment and retention of employees is undertaken with diversity and equality of opportunity for disabled persons in mind and the MAT observe and implement the principles of equal opportunities in employment and adhere to all relevant legislation and guidelines.

-The MAT carries out regular development activity with staff and this ensures that the staff who manage the employment and recruitment processes have undertaken the required training.
-Within the staff performance development process, the MAT is continuing to ensure that the factors which are critical to the success of the Trust and the schools are outlined to staff.
+The Trust carries out regular development activity with staff and this ensures that staff who manage the employment and recruitment processes have undertaken the required training.
+Within the staff performance development process, the Trust continues to ensure that the factors which are critical to the success of the Trust and the schools are outlined to staff.

-Employees are regularly provided with policies and information on matters of concern to them through the shared staff online portal, which will continue to be expanded.
+Employees are regularly provided with policies and information on matters of concern to them through the shared staff online portal, which has been expanded and continues to be developed with additional resources.
 Consultation takes place with designated staff representatives when appropriate about key staff issues to ensure feedback is sought and staff views are considered.
-During this year this has included changes to the support staff pay structure and policy changes.
+During this year this has included the approach to staff wellbeing and our wellbeing offer to staff, as well as policy updates.